 "We will win more converts each day.
 We will grown strong by the violence and the injustice of our adversaries and unless truth be a mockery and justice a hollow lie, we will be in the majority."

 The glorious day of a culture of life is still far off.
 A new cultural storm is gathering on the horizon in the form of euthanasia and assisted suicide acceptance.
 People of Life must brace for another battle.
 Menacing clouds of untruth and injustice threaten all they (and I) hold dear.
-People of life must stand resolute and strong against a new storm of state sanctioned killing.
+People of life must stand resolute and strong against a new storm of state-sanctioned killing.

-It is precisely because truth is not a mockery and justice not a hollow lie, that God's people must stand against the lies and injustice that swept abortion across the landscape.
+It is precisely because truth is not a mockery and justice is not a hollow lie, that God's people must stand against the lies and injustice that swept abortion across the landscape.
 It is necessary again because soon the lies of unfettered autonomy and twisted notions of choice will swallow up incurably ill, disabled and defeated Americans by euthanasia and assisted suicide; they will sink beneath storm-tossed waves of their circumstances.

 Some truths are are self-evident but so are some lies.
 To borrow a adaptation of Abraham Lincoln's words, the pro-Life cause will win more converts each day.
 We will grown strong by the violence and the injustice of our adversaries ..."